wzdnzd/chatgpt-collector/README.md

-# ChatGPTSites
+# ChatGPT APIs
-some sites collected from web
+> some ChatGPT APIs collected from web